 The person taking leave is expected to cooperate with their department in working out arrangements, but the chair/director has no right to deny leave if the request is in accordance with the general conditions.

-Parental leave must be taken within the first 12 weeks following birth or adoption.
-Exception: If both parents are university employees, they may take parental leave concurrently or consecutively, and must take parental leave within 24 weeks of birth or adoption.
+Parental leave must be taken within 12 months following birth or adoption (single or multiple children).

+Either or both parents are eligible to take parental leave concurrently or consecutively.

+f) Eligible indivuals who only work for a specified portion of the calendar year will not be eligible for paid parental leave outside of the defined appointment period.

+The university will pay for six weeks of parental leave at the employee's current salary rate.
+The other six weeks will be unpaid but can be covered by accrued vacation time and/or sick leave, if available and appropriate according to Ohio University guidelines.

-Either or both parents are eligible.Leave will be granted only after one year of continuous employment at Ohio University.All relevant provisions of the Policy on Leaves of Absence (Section II.I) apply to parental leave.
+All relevant provisions of the Policy on Leaves of Absence (Section II.I) apply to parental leave.
 Attention is drawn to the following parts of Section II.I.2:

 (b) need of approval and right of appeal, (c) requests to be submitted, and approval granted, in writing, (f) obligation to return following leave, (g) possible loss of benefits and retirement credit.
 Agreement on alternative arrangements is not excluded by this policy.